dillonHe/EasyEDA-Documents/Simulation-eBook/Schematic-symbols-prefixes-and-pin-numbers.md

 ### Attaching models to custom symbols

 This is basically the same as attaching a model to any of the predefined symbols from the EasyEDA Libs except that the symbol is one that has been created from scratch or by editing an existing symbol.
-The rules for assigning and checking that the spice prefix matches the type of model to be attached ('M' for .model or 'X' for .subckt) and checking that the spice pin numbering matches that of the type of device defined by the .model statement or by the pin sequence of a .subckt defined model.
+The rules for assigning and checking that the spice prefix matches the type of model to be attached (i.e. 'X' for .subckt or any Spice Prefix other than 'X' for .model) and checking that the spice pin numbering matches that of the type of device defined by the .model statement or by the pin sequence of a .subckt defined model.